wp-plugins/pods-frontier-auto-template/readme.txt

 New options for where to place the template, as well as bug fixes and settings UI improvements.
 = 1.1.1 =
 Fixes for several issues and improves settings UI.
-For more information see: http://pods.io/?p=185097
+For more information see: http://pods.io/?p=185097 = 1.1.2 =
+Prevent admin nag about post types not having archive support for posts/pages/attachment Corrected name of admin tag.
+Added plugin icon to assets.